zumba/zumba.github.com/_posts/2015-05-29-chrome-push-api.md

 Put your Google Cloud project API key next to `key=` and put the users `subscriptionId` in `registration_ids` and this will send notifications but we need to tell the service worker how to receive them, and what to do with them.

 #### Receiving Notifications with ServiceWorker
-Obviously, ServiceWorkers run in a completely different global context than a DOMWindow.
+ServiceWorkers run in a completely different global context than a DOMWindow.
 The global object in a ServiceWorker is `self`, and the event to look out for is `onpush`.
 A very simple notifier service worker will look something like this:

 {% gist 81e37636d6b0a55788f1 simple-service-worker.js %}